kaito02020424/BDSX-GitBackup/README.md

   - Worlds that expand in size, such as survival servers, require time for network communication and registration with Git.
 - If you are using a private repository (no one will probably make the server world public), watch out for the execution time of the job in GitHub Actions.
   - For a world of about 1.7 GB, it takes about 3 min to execute a job.
+- If an error (e.g. 403) occurs in the release job, Go to `Repository Settings -> Actions -> General -> Workflow permissions` and check `Read and write permissions`.